RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 <details>
 <summary> For Python language: </summary>

 - In `src/state.py`, define your temp state, user state, conversation state and application turn state.
+Or, if there's no `src/state.py` file in your project, feel free to create `state.py` file under `src/`.
     ```python
     from teams.state import TempState, ConversationState, UserState, TurnState